griffda/PROCESS-/documentation/proc-pages/io/input-guide.md

 ```

 Where `icc` is the constraints array in PROCESS and the user is requesting constraint
 equation 2.
-The user can add a comment on the same line
+The user can add a comment on the same line:

 ```
 icc = 2 * Global power balance (consistency equation)